The Many Types Of Synesthesia Explained

 Ordinal Linguistic Personification

-In ordinal linguistic personification, the synesthete perceives ordered sequences such as numbers, letters, days, months, etc. as having inherently distinct personality traits and gender.
+In ordinal linguistic personification, the synesthete perceives ordered sequences such as numbers, letters, days of the week, months, etc. as having inherently distinct personality traits and gender.
 As with many other types of synesthesia, the associations are roughly constant for the synesthete but are not necessarily the same among synesthetes who exhibit the condition.
 While ordinal linguistic personification has been noted to co-occur with other forms of synesthesia, it has been shown to co-occur with greater frequency in synesthetes who display grapheme-color synesthesia.

 As an example of ordinal linguistic personification, the synesthete might feel that the letter A is female, the letter T is male, and the letter M has no gender.
 They may also perceive the numeral 5 as sneaky and the numeral 9 as fussy.
 There are occasions, too, in which the letters, numbers, etc. have personal relationships with each other.
 For example, B and R are friends, and neither one can stand Y. There is also the tendency among synesthetes with ordinal linguistic personification to attribute a trait to an entire word based on the trait associated with the word's initial letter.For instance, if N is a quiet, introspective letter, then the word "NECK" is a quiet, introspective word.
 It is also worth noting that a synesthete may assign personality traits and gender to objects, as well.